 Twofivesix built a content strategy that outlined how gaming and vision could work together with Warby Parker’s existing audience.
 Rather than looking outside of their owned channels, Warby Parker could tap the audience they already had by creating a custom product targeting the playfulness of games.

 What They Got

-To meet that need, we produced a channel and content strategy to guide their efforts over social and retail online presence.
-That included creative direction for editorial for their blog, guidance on how best to promote the product on social, and activation plans for PR and content partnerships.
+To meet that need, we produced a channel and content strategy to guide their efforts over their social channels and retail online presence.
+That included creative direction for editorial for their blog, guidance on how to best promote the product on social, and activation plans for PR and content partnerships.
 The campaign generated over 8 million impressions.